sjmackenzie/lophilo/docs/lophilo_nfs.md

 Slightly different in two ways:

 * /etc/networks/interface must not try to reconfigure eth0 (will break the connection to NFS!)
+	* set to manual
-* /etc/fstab must not try to mount a root filesystem
+* /etc/fstab must not try to mount a root filesystem but use NFSroot instead
+	* /dev/root instead

+if going from NFS to local, don't forget to revert these changes (including removing mounting the root OS partition in /media)

 ## NFS /etc/exports